statamic/docs/content/collections/docs/forms.md

 ## Caching

-If you are caching the page where the form is published the return responses like 'success' and 'errors' wil not come trough after submitting.
-To prevent this behavior you have to [exclude this page from caching](/static-caching#excluding-pages) or wrap the form in {{ nocache }} tags.
+If you are static caching the URL containing a form, return responses like 'success' and 'errors' will not be available after submitting unless you [exclude this page from caching](/static-caching#excluding-pages) or wrap the form in {{ nocache }} tags.

 **Wrapping the form in {{ nocache }}**